 5 Common Boxing Injuries and Tips for Preventing Them

 Fractures can occur along the jawline, nose, ribs, or other areas.
-The most common type of fracture in boxing, the “boxer’s fracture,” occurs in the hand.
+The most common type of fracture in boxing, the “boxer’s fracture,” occurs in hand.
 These types of injuries require immediate medical attention for proper treatment.

 You can prevent the risk of fractures by wearing protective gear; hand wraps and gloves will add a layer of protection to your hands.
 Additionally, remember to use proper form anytime you’re in the ring.